What You’ll Learn 🖥️

 Alarm levels

-You can set high and/or low alarm limits for each Vertical recorder, which will cause the recorder to mention the alarm above the grid.
-As a standard, the alarm values are set to the minimum and maximum range for the appropriate channel.
-If you want to use your own limits, just enter the alarm level according to your requirements.
+You can set high and/or low alarm limits for each vertical recorder.
+When these limits are exceeded, the recorder will display an alarm indicator above the grid.
+By default, the alarm values are set to the minimum and maximum range of the respective channel.
+If you prefer to use custom limits, simply enter your desired alarm levels.

-Now we have set the limits to +1 and -1 mm, indicated by the two small white lines directly above the scale.
-The two yellow lines show the minimum and maximum value during this acquisition, which may be even outside the displayed time window.
-Finally, a line in the color of the channel indicates the current value; a small line indicates just small changes in the signal for the last 0.1 sec, the wider the line the higher the change in the signal.
+In the example below, the limits are set to +1 mm and -1 mm.
+These are shown as two small white lines directly above the scale.
+The two yellow lines indicate the minimum and maximum values recorded during the current acquisition—these may extend beyond the current time window.
+A line in the channel's color indicates the current value: a narrow line suggests minor changes in the signal over the past 0.1 seconds, while a wider line reflects greater variation.

 Picture 1: The current signal is within the defined limits of ±1 mm, indicated by the two white markers.